Exotic invasive plants of the Northeast

 3. Resources available – Invasive removal is often very labor intensive and the limitations of staff numbers and budget levels must be considered.

 An Integrated Pest Management approach will be used in invasive plant management.
-IPM plans will be based on an understanding of species biology and ecology, and mechanical and “organic” methods will be evaluated before herbicides are used.
+Control procedures will be based on an understanding of species biology and ecology, and mechanical and “organic” methods will be evaluated before herbicides are used.

 Herbicides will be used in strict conformity with state and federal law.
 Only the most selective herbicide application technique that is deemed effective, and the lowest effective concentration of chemical, will be used.